 Then reboot the computer.

 You can avoid the error for a while.
-But the OneDrive cannot connect to Windows error message might be come back.
-It’s quite be annoying.
+But the OneDrive cannot connect to Windows error message might come back.
+It’s quite annoying.

 Sometimes, the latest Windows update will fix the OneDrive cannot connect to Windows error while accessing files on-demand in OneDrive folder.
-You can check for Windows Updates, and install it.
+You can check for Windows Updates, and install them.

-Once you get the OneDrive cannot connect to Windows error, some users find that Try Again and Download Files both not working.
-But you could relink OneDrive while restarting after click Download Files button.
+Once you get the OneDrive cannot connect to Windows error, some users find that Try Again and Download Files are both not working.
+But you could relink OneDrive while restarting after clicking the Download Files button.